jorgitsss/course_manager/README.md

-# course_manager
-Proyect on Ruby on Rails -- Course Manager
+# Proyect on Ruby on Rails -- Course Manager
- What is REST (Representational state Transfer)
+## What is REST (Representational state Transfer) ?

 * It is a software architecture form managing networked applications.
-*

 HEAD
 CONNECT
 OPTIONS